 The next day we followed a hiking trail to cross the bridge that would bring is to the other side of the river.
 The hiking trail is definitely not made for a touring bicycle.
 A local was laughing at us while we were pushing our bikes up the mountain.
 He told us we should get ourselves a horse instead of a bike.
 We pushed and pulled our bikes over the trails, and agreed that a horse would indeed have been nice.

-We started the next day with a good inspection of the route.
+We found ourselves again in a situation we had before in Ecuador and Peru.
 Did we underestimate the route?
 If the coming days would be as difficult as the last 15 kilometers, we were going to have a hard time!
 Luckily the roads improved from that point, with only a few mean steep climbs and some sandy roads, but nothing crazy.
 We could cycle everything again from that point.

 The landscape slowly opened up and the first monkey puzzle trees appeared on the horizon.
 It is a distinct and funny looking tree that typifies the landscape here.
 This evergreen tree can grow up to 40 meters and is the national tree of Chile.
 And as you probably figured, it is also what the monkey puzzle trail is named after.

-Cycling on Lonquimay volcano and its lava field
+Cycling on a volcano and a lava field

-We arrived in Lonquimay village, a little ski resort.
-A decent affordable place was hard to find, and we were happy to leave this place again the next day.
+The next day we arrived in Lonquimay village, a little ski resort.
+A decent affordable place was hard to find and we were happy to leave this place again the next day.
 It made us appreciated all the beautiful camp spots we had the last days even more!
 We followed an old railway turned into a new cycling lane out of Lonquimay village.
 Without any expectations of this day, it turned out to be one of our most beautiful rides in South America so far.

 Once off the paved road and a few kilometers on our way on gravel, the road was blocked by the Mapuche people with banners about reclaiming their land.
 We had to ask the locals permission to cross their land.
 Luckily, a friendly guy opened the gate for us without any problem.

 Access was granted and we arrived in paradise!
 So many monkey puzzle trees!
 Combined with the crystal clear streams and Mapuche people truly taking care of their land, the region had something magical.
 Incredibly beautiful!
-The day was filled with laughter and smiles on our faces that such beautiful places exist.
-With no one else around, the beauty, peace, and quiet of the place made us utterly happy.
+The day was filled with laughter and smiles on our faces that such beautiful places on earth still exist.
+With no one else around, the beauty, the tranquility of the place made us utterly happy.

-Soaking in all the beauty of the vivid green monkey puzzle trees, the contrast with the last kilometers through national park China Muerta could not be bigger.
-The same monkey puzzle trees, but all dead and burned down.
-A big wildfire in 2015 affected a large part of the park.
+After soaking in all the beauty of the vivid green monkey puzzle trees, the contrast with next section through national park China Muerta could not be bigger.
+This area consists of the same monkey puzzle trees, but all dead and burned down due to a big wildfire in 2015.
+The fire affected a large part of the park.
 Seeing this, you understand why the Chilean laws are so strict when it comes to wild camping and campfires in national parks.
 After a long descent through this park, we camped again in a beautiful location next to the river filled with trout.